 Who said boys have to wear blue and girls pink?
 Some parents find that dressing their baby in gender-neutral colors provides the opportunity to re-use clothes and baby items for future babies.
-While of course you don’t have to wait on baby’s gender to opt for neutral colors, it does enable friends and family to more-confidently shop for your little one before the birth.
+And some just prefer not to dress along the lines of gener stereotypes.
+While of course you don’t have to wait on baby’s gender to opt for neutral colors, it does enable friends and family to more confidently shop for your little one before the birth.

 Ultrasounds can be wrong sometimes